qawemlilo/node-blogger/README.md

 ```
 **Note:** If this command doesn't work run the script directly: `node bin/compile`.

 Awesome!
-Now its time to share your blog with the would, let's fire up the server.
+Now let's fire up the server.

 ```
 node server.js
 ```

-That's all, your blog in now up and running!
+That's it, your blog in now up and running!